Vikaspogu/blog/content/blog/springboot-metrics-grafana/index.md

 oc new-app prom/prometheus -n prometheus
 ```

-In order to keep the prometheus image and configuration decoupled, use the `ConfigMap` object to inject our the Prometheus deployment with the appropriate configuration data
+To keep the Prometheus image and configuration decoupled, use the `ConfigMap` object to inject the Prometheus deployment with the appropriate configuration data.

 ```bash
 cat <<'EOF' > prometheus.yml